carpentries/governance/reports/executive-council-key-activities-report-template.md

 [The Carpentries Executive Council](https://docs.carpentries.org/topic_folders/governance/executive-council.html) is the highest leadership body of The Carpentries, to whom the Executive Director of the Carpentries reports.
 The work and engagement of the Executive Council is performed via the following committees: Officers Committee, Governance Committee, Finance Committee, Communications Committee, Program Committee.

 Executive council are:
-- Member 1 (firstname lastname), Affiliation, [Role in the Executive Council]
+- Member 1 (firstname lastname), affiliation, optional: role in the Executive Council
-- Member 2 (firstname lastname), Affiliation, [Role in the Executive Council]
+- Member 2 (firstname lastname), affiliation, optional: role in the Executive Council
 - ...

 ## Officers Committee